lambdaji/tf_repos/deep_ctr/README.md

 # Environments
 * Tensorflow (version: 1.4)

 # How to use
 feature --> model --> serving

 ## #1feature pipline
 This dataset was used for the Display Advertising Challenge (https://www.kaggle.com/c/criteo-display-ad-challenge).
 There are 13 integer features and 26 categorical features:
 -For numerical features, normalzied to continous values.
 -For categorical features, removed long-tailed data appearing less than 200 times.
 After one-hot encoding, the feature space is 117581.
-Nagetive down sampling will be tryed later.

 This code referenced from [here](https://github.com/PaddlePaddle/models/blob/develop/deep_fm/preprocess.py)